confcav/2025/keynote.md

 and more recently, ICSE in 2025.
 More information can be found on her
 website: [https://www.andrew.cmu.edu/user/pcorina/](https://www.andrew.cmu.edu/user/pcorina/)

-### Title - Cedar: A New Language for Expressive, Fast, Safe, and Analyzable Authorization
+### Cedar: A New Language for Expressive, Fast, Safe, and Analyzable Authorization

 [Emina Torlak](https://emina.github.io/), AWS and University of Washington, USA